 States that legalized marijuana is developing strong pot-centered industries that serve the local population as well as attract tourists and transient population.
 Cannabis is the new engine of growth.
 It provides new jobs in various corresponding industries.
-Legal marijuana sales in the United States are now reaching 9 billions dollars..
+Legal marijuana sales in the United States are now reaching 9 billion dollars.
 This is not a stand-alone industry; it is a pot-centered culture that keeps diversifying.
-Some platforms allow you to rent a pot-friendly apartment as well as services that let you find hotels and lodging where you can enjoy a joint.
+Some platforms allow you to rent a marijuana-friendly apartment as well as services that let you find hotels and lodging where you can enjoy a joint.

 Various illnesses including glaucoma and PTSD are officially treated with marijuana-based products.
 Those are dangerous medical conditions.
-Tenants with those conditions are protected under the Fair Housing Act since it prohibits to discriminate based on the disabilities.
+Tenants with those conditions are protected under the Fair Housing Act since it prohibits discrimination based on disabilities.
 In such a way, your landlord policy is preventing them from receiving appropriate medications.
 This question can escalate all the way to the court.
-It is unclear how the court will rule since marijuana is still illegal under Federal laws, but someone is soon going to set a precedent.
+It is unclear how the court will rule since marijuana is still illegal under federal laws, but someone is soon going to set a precedent.

 If you are dead set on prohibiting consumption, you should put this rule in writing.
-A landlord has stronger negotiations position when having strong legal underpinning.
+A landlord has a stronger negotiation position when having a strong legal underpinning.
 The provisions in the lease do not have to ban marijuana entirely.
 It could require tenants to smoke only in the designed location, like a balcony or the porch.

 Consider a Pot Addendum

 Some landlords attach an addendum to the lease.
-This is typically a separate page that has renter initials and signature.
+This is typically a separate page that has renter initials and a signature.
 If the landlord chooses to ban marijuana use, the addendum states the reasons for the ban and the penalties for violating it.
-If you want to have a partial ban in place, then your addendum have to specify conditions for the cannabis use.
-That could limit the marijuana consumptions to vapes or edibles.
+If you want to have a partial ban in place, then your addendum has to specify conditions for cannabis use.
+That could limit marijuana consumptions to vapes or edibles.